Inside: If you love baby sleep tips that will help your baby sleep better, then you’ll love this newborn routine and baby checklists printable set.

 - Two editable templates to make the ultimate custom baby sleep routine.

-Newborn baby routine for bedtime and naps.
+Sample newborn baby routines for bedtime and naps.

 Here’s the newborn routine we typically use before bedtime: